-The struggle to be Julie McCoy, Cruise Director, to your middle schooler all summer is real.
-Too young for a real job, but too old just to splash around the pool.
-What summer activities for 12 year olds will get you through middle school summer vacation with your sanity intact?
+The struggle to be Julie McCoy, Cruise Director, to your middle schooler who is too young for a real job but too old to splash around the pool is real.
+What summer activities for 12-year-olds will get you through middle school summer vacation with your sanity intact?

-By the time my sons each reached the age of about twelve, I noticed there weren’t any boys around anymore, either.
-Clearly, they were all becoming superior athletes at some intensive skills camp, while my kids were getting further behind because of my stinginess.
+By the time my sons each reached the age of about 12, I noticed there weren’t any boys around anymore, either.
+The self-doubting side of me said they were all becoming superior athletes at some intensive skills camp, while my kids were getting further behind because of my stinginess.
 They’ll never be pro athletes because I didn’t send them to enough sports camps!

 A 12-year-old boy will do things like go strawberry picking, re-seal the driveway, and play croquet simply because they want to be with you.
 One day in the very near future, this will all change.
 They will want physical, emotional, and psychological distance from you, the most irritating person on earth.
 And even if that doesn’t happen, once your teen begins high school, they will be so busy you will rarely see them, even in the summer.

 My goal was to spend as much time hanging out with my kids as I could, having some fun yet supplying just enough ennui to ensure that they would be eager for the new school year to begin.
 The trick was finding balance between activity and boredom.

-2. Reading.
 One rule was inflexible: no television or electronics in the morning.
-Morning was time for being productive, doing chores, exercising, or errands.
+Morning was time for being productive, doing chores, exercising, or running errands.
 In the afternoon, we had family reading time together on the back porch.
 Luckily, J.K.
 Rowling helped me out with a new Harry Potter book every summer, but we used those lazy summer days to spend long hours reading.
 Sometimes we read a book such as Artemis Fowl or The Amulet of Samarkand out loud, and sometimes we each sat on the wicker furniture with a bowl of popcorn and our own book.
 These are some of our favorite memories of summer.
 Research indicates that reading for pleasure outside school has a significant impact on children’s educational attainment and social mobility, and leads to increased cognitive progress over time.
-Academic progress, plus a lifelong love of reading: it’s a win-win.
+Academic progress, plus a lifelong love of reading: It’s a win-win.

 There is no competition, no one keeps score, and you can’t be “bad” at hiking.
 We spent weekends canoeing, climbing, and creek walking with our dog.
 On vacation, we went hiking, camping, and rafting.
 We had a guide book to local parks, and we worked our way through all the parks with trails, waterfalls, and wildlife areas.
 It’s inexpensive, too.

 Do you have to entertain them all the time?
 NO. Being bored is a wonderful stimulus for creativity and learning how to amuse yourself.
 According to psychoanalyst Adam Phillips, “It is one of the most oppressive demands of adults that the child should be interested, rather than take time to find what interests him.
 Boredom is integral to the process of taking one’s time.”

-The middle school years are the calm before the storm, the “deep breath before the plunge” into adolescence.
-Parenting is still pretty simple right now: spend lots of time with them this summer vacation.
+The middle school years are the calm before the storm, the deep breath before the plunge into adolescence.
+Parenting is still pretty simple right now: Spend lots of time with them this summer vacation.
 And (sadly or gladly depending on the day) they’ll be back in school before you know it.